gergelyke/gergelyke.github.io/src/source/_posts/nodejs-security-overview.md

 ---

-<center>**⚠️ Before continuing reading the article, take a minute to [enable Two-Factor Authentication for your npm account now](https://docs.npmjs.com/getting-started/using-two-factor-authentication). ⚠️**</center>
+<center>**⚠️ Before you continue reading the article, take a minute to [enable Two-Factor Authentication for your npm account now](https://docs.npmjs.com/getting-started/using-two-factor-authentication). ⚠️**</center>

 ---

-Even if npm does everything in its' power to secure the registry, it can still happen that modules have security vulnerabilities.
+Even if npm does everything in its power to secure the registry, it can still happen that modules have security vulnerabilities.
 As most applications can easily end up depending on hundreds if not thousands of modules, auditing each one of them before you start using them is not something you have the time to do.

 Luckily, the Node.js Security Project, as well as Snyk maintains security advisories, with both companies offering paid subscription plans to run their tools in CI/CD environments: